elusivecodes/FrostDateTime/README.md

 #### Seconds

-To get the second according to the current timezone, use the `getSeconds()` method.
+Get the seconds of the minute in current timezone.

-The `seconds` returned will be between 0 and 59.
+The `seconds` returned will be between *0* and *59*.

 ```javascript
 const seconds = date.getSeconds();
 ```

-You can also set the second according to the current timezone with the `setSeconds()` method.
+Set the seconds of the minute in current timezone.

+- `seconds` is a number representing the seconds of the minute (between *0* and *59*).
-The `millis` parameters is optional, and will default to the current value.
+- `millis` is a number representing the milliseconds of the second (between *0* and *999*), and will default to the current value.

 ```javascript
 date.setSeconds(seconds, millis);